openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-images-instances.rst

 images, as less data needs to be copied across the network.

 A new empty ephemeral disk is also created, labeled ``vdb`` in this diagram.
-This disk is destroyed when you delete the instance.
+This disk is deleted when you delete the instance.

 The compute node connects to the attached ``cinder-volume`` using iSCSI.
 The ``cinder-volume`` is mapped to the third disk, labeled ``vdc`` in this